 Keen for a New Zealand family campervan holiday but not sure how you’ll keep the kids happy and comfortable on the road?
 It’s easy with Wilderness Motorhomes as we have a range of vehicles with layouts and features to suit your family, whether you’re travelling with a baby, toddlers or teenagers.

 From the moment you arrive to collect your campervan from Wilderness Motorhomes we have the kids taken care of.
 Both our Auckland and Christchurch bases have toys and a play area in our pick-up zones so the little ones are occupied while we check you in.

-All our motorhomes have televisions and DVD players and the stereos in the drivers’ cab have Bluetooth and USB ports if you want to connect your phone to play music or stories.
+All our motorhomes have DVD players with an LCD screen and the stereos in the drivers’ cab have Bluetooth and USB ports if you want to connect your phone to play music or stories.

 Our onboard WiFi can be a huge help in keeping kids entertained at night (or if you need to download more books to your Kindle) and you can turn it on and off easily as required to limit screen time.
 It works up to about 20m from the campervan too.